Migorithm/kuberenetes-basic/ch4_services/instruction.md

 ## Using a headless service for discovering individual pods
 We've seen how service can provide stable IP address.
 Upon being connected, Service forward connection to one ***randomly*** selected backing pod.
 But what if the client needs to connect to all of those pods?
 What if the backing pods themselves need to each connect to all the other backing pods?
 For a client to connect to all pods, *it needs to figure out the IP of each individual pod.* There are several ways:
-- Have the client call K8S server and gets the list of pods - but because you should always stribe to keep your apps *Kubernetes-agnostic*, it doesn't sound idea.
+- Have the client call K8S server and gets the list of pods - but because you should always strive to keep your apps *Kubernetes-agnostic*, it doesn't sound ideal.
 - Allow clients to discover pod IPs through DNS lookups.
-If you tell kubernetes you don't need a clusterIP for your service by setting *clusterIP* to *None*, teh DNS server will return the pod IPs instead of single service IP.
+If you tell kubernetes you don't need a clusterIP for your service by setting *clusterIP* to *None*, the DNS server will return the pod IPs instead of single service IP.

 ### Creating a headless service
 Setting the clusterIP to None makes the service ***headless.***: